MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

         - `extract constant` `Science` question category
         - remove `scienceQuestions` data structure
         - initialize `Sports` questions into the new `questions` data structure
+        - Use the new structure for `Sports` questions at `totalNumQuestions` method